Laughton All Saints' C of E Primary School

 Will my information be shared?

 The Department for Education (DfE) collects personal data from educational settings and local authorities via various statutory data collections.
-We are required to share information about our pupils with the Department for Education (DfE) either directly or via our local authority for the purpose of those data collections, under Section 537A of the Education Act 1996.
+We are required to share information about our pupils with the Department for Education (DfE) either directly or via our local authority for the purpose of those data collections, under regulation 5 of The Education (Information About Individual Pupils) (England) Regulations 2013.

 Putting the school census on a statutory basis: